Pope John Paul II Girls Cross-Country Team Historic Season

 One Captains Perspective Of The 2019 Season

-One prominent example of the heart of the 2019 girls team and how the JPII girls team overcame adversity is stated very well by Vivi Kondrat, a sophomore at the 2019 state championship race.
+One prominent example of the heart of the 2019 girls team and how the JPII girls team overcame adversity is stated very well by Vivi Kondrat, a sophomore in the 2019 state championship race.
 Vivi said:

 "...School Cross-Country wasn't about running for glory.
 It was about running for something greater than ourselves or even our team.
-We prayed before competitions and challenging workouts, after our races, celebrating, and when anything unexpected happened.
+We prayed before competitions and challenging workouts, after our races, celebrated, and when anything unexpected happened.
 For example, in 2019, our second year competing as a team, my dad drove half our cross-country team up to Marysville for a meet.
 We laughed and sang when one girl turned around and screamed: we heard a crunch and felt a jarring impact.
 Luckily, we all made it out of the four-car accident intact.
 Still, I clearly remember huddling by the side of the road for an hour, praying decades of the Rosary both to calm down and because we were concerned about the other people in the accident.
 I had never felt more connected to my faith.

-Ultimately, JPII has prepared me for life by teaching me a basic truth: Life has hills.
-There are times where you have to struggle, and you might feel tempted to quit.
+Ultimately, JPII has prepared me for life by teaching me a fundamental truth: Life has hills.
+There are times when you have to struggle, and you might feel tempted to quit.
 After that car accident, none of us wanted to race… and it showed!
 We lost to the reigning champions by almost 100 points.
 But Coach Weber had a common message for each person, a singular focus and mission, and it wasn't necessarily beating everyone.
 It was reaching our God-given potential.